bmteclabscom/Boilerplate/README.md

 - React, Redux, Redux Form, Validations
 - Internationalization
 - Styling with SCSS
-- UI uses Bootstrap 3, but can be easily changed to other stuff, own custom styling, Foundation, etc
+- UI uses Bootstrap 3, but can be easily changed to other stuff, own custom styling, Foundation, Material, Pure, etc...

 ##### Scripts
 Development and production scripts :